t4d-gmbh/working-with-git/source/content/principles/healthy_reference.md

 ./healthy_reference_best
 ```
 {% else %}
-A successful collaboration and development strategy should cultivate healthy states, leading to the first set of best practices:
+A successful collaboration and development strategy should cultivate these healthy states, leading to the following set of best practices:

 ```{include} ./healthy_reference_best.md
 ```